cookiecutter/cookiecutter/README.rst

 * Default context: specify key/value pairs that you want used as defaults whenever you generate a project

+* Direct access to the Cookiecutter API allows for injection of extra context.

 * Pre- and post-generate hooks: Python or shell scripts to run before or after generating a project.